Charles Stewart Drewry

 Buried in East Sheen Cemetery.

-On 21st October, 1872, Charles was 2nd engineer on board the 'Baroda' travelling from the
+Charles, aged 30, was 2nd engineer on board the 'Baroda' travelling from the Port of Galle, carrying mail and passengers to Australia.

-In 1873, the ship is in quarantine in Sydney harbour because of a smallpox epidemic.
+1873.
+The Baroda is in quarantine in Sydney harbour because of a smallpox epidemic. ∨∧ Read more

-"The run-down Quarantine Station had become unsuitable for passenger quarantine ...
-The passengers were kept aboard .. ship, because the station could not adequately house them.
-The inadequacy was further publicised during the quarantine of the Baroda in 1873, when first class passengers had to do their own washing."
+"The run-down Quarantine Station had become unsuitable for passenger quarantine, and particularly for first and second class passenger accommodation ..
+The passengers were kept aboard the ship, because the station could not adequately house them.
+The inadequacy was .. publicised during the quarantine of the Baroda in 1873, when first class passengers had to do their own washing.

-The birth announcement has Charles, in 1876, a member of the crew of the P&O ship the SS Nepaul.
+The birth announcement tells us that Charles, is a member of the crew of a new ship: the P&O ship the SS Nepaul.

 The SS Nepaul ran aground in 1890, near Plymouth, when she was homeward bound from Calcutta to London - but this was some time after Charles had left the ship.

-(Mary Drewry said that when Charles married Julia, she made him stay ashore!)
+Charles' married Julia Fava Wood (Mary Drewry said that when Charles married Julia, she made him leave the sea.)

 In the 1881 census: the family is living at 14, London Rd.